 6. Daily Express

 Founded in 1900 by Sir Arthur Pearson, The Daily Express is a national daily British media-market newspaper.
 Published in London in a tabloid format, in the 1940s, the newspaper went on to become the largest newspaper in the world with an average circulation of 4 million copies.
-However, in June 2022, the average daily circulation of Daily Express declined to 201,608.
+A source indicates a daily readership of 548,000 currently.

 7. Daily Star